• Skip to main content

 • Three sourdough discard biscuits stacked in a triangle shape on top of a wooden pizza peel.
 Out of focus in the background is a skillet of biscuits and a small glass jar of butter.

-• Sourdough garlic bread cut into slices on a wooden pizza peel.
+• Sourdough garlic bread on a piece of parchment paper.

 📖 Recipe